TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Who we are Who is providing this notice?

-Bank of America U.S. legal entities that utilize the names: Bank of America, Banc of America, U.S. Trust, LandSafe or Merrill Lynch, as well as the entities listed in the _Bank of America U.S. legal entities_ section.
+Bank of America U.S. legal entities that utilize the names: Bank of America, Banc of America, U.S. Trust or Merrill Lynch, as well as the entities listed in the _Bank of America U.S. legal entities_ section.

 What we do How does Bank of America protect my personal information?

 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
-For more information visit bankofamerica.com/security or ml.com/privacy.
+For more information visit bankofamerica.com/security or ml.com/security.

 How does Bank of America collect my personal information?